MS is a chronic, often disabling disease that attacks the central nervous system, made up of the brain, spinal cord and optic nerve.

 What is progressive MS?

 This is one of the major questions we are seeking to answer.
 It is different from relapsing-remitting MS, the most common type of MS. Up to 65 per cent people with relapsing-remitting MS will eventually develop secondary progressive MS, while others (up to 15 per cent) are diagnosed with progressive MS from the outset (primary progressive MS).
-Both primary and secondary progressive MS involve a sustained build of symptoms with an insidious increase in disability.
+Both primary and secondary progressive MS involve a sustained build-up of symptoms with an insidious increase in disability.

 Characterized by steadily worsening neurologic function from the beginning.
 The rate of progression may vary over time — with occasional plateaus and temporary, minor improvements — but, for 90% of people with primary progressive MS, there are few distinct relapses (also called attacks or exacerbations) or remissions.